 Thank you for reading.
 Comments, questions, discussion, what-have-you, are welcome.
 Please feel free to use the comment box below.
 And stay tuned for part 2 in the continuing series, The Mass, Salvation and the Sacraments: How does this stuff work?.

-*This is a necessarily brief look but we will pick up this thread of thought again, developing it in the next post, tentatively titled, The Mass: Sailing to Heaven in the Barque of Peter; and also in another series, in which I will be drawing upon (and weaving together) the work of Jeff Cavins and Scott Hahn in Our Father’s Plan (free audio) and Hahn’s Letter and Spirit (free audio), along with John Paul II’s Theology of the Body (also see Fr.
-Richard Hogan’s The Theology of the Body in JPII: What it Means and Why it Matters)and Pope Benedict’s Spirit of the Liturgy.
+*This is a necessarily brief look but we will pick up this thread of thought again, developing it in the next post, tentatively titled, The Mass: Sailing to Heaven in the Barque of Peter; and also in another series, in which I will be drawing upon (and weaving together) the work of Jeff Cavins and Scott Hahn in Our Father’s Plan and Hahn’s Letter and Spirit, along with John Paul II’s Theology of the Body (see notes below).

 **Saint Paul writes:

 Therefore whosoever shall eat this bread, or drink the chalice of the Lord unworthily, shall be guilty of the body and of the blood of the Lord.
 But let a man prove himself: and so let him eat of that bread, and drink of the chalice.
 For he that eateth and drinketh unworthily, eateth and drinketh judgment to himself, not discerning the body of the Lord. — 1 Cor 11:27-29